isaacnovaes/notes/linux.md

 - kernel: brain of the OS, glue between the hardware and applications
 - distribution: collection of software making up a Linux-based OS
-- boot loader: program that boots the OS, like GRUB
+- bootloader: program that boots the OS, like GRUB
 - service: a program that runs as a background process, like httpd, nfsd
 - desktop environment: gui on top of OS, like GNOME, KDE, Xfce
 - shells: bash, zsh